dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * CBOR is a simple format, and can easily be implemented from scratch if necessary.
 More complex formats require library support which may present problems on unusual platforms.
 * CBOR can also be easily converted to text formats such as JSON ([@RFC7159]) for debugging and other human inspection requirements.
-* CBOR data schemas can be described using CDDL [@?I-D.greevenbosch-appsawg-cbor-cddl].
+* CBOR data schemas can be described using CDDL [@?I-D.ietf-cbor-cddl].

 # The C-DNS format